 Once you have expressed whatever feelings are inside you, your body will naturally return to a state of equilibrium.
 The racing thoughts will be gone and you will relax.
-If you are tired, you will fall asleep.
+And if you are tired, you will have no trouble falling asleep.

 Have any questions or want some help with expanding your breathing or noticing and expressing your feelings?